-In light of the recent start of a new season of “The Biggest Loser” and an article on TMZ.com, I found it hard not to take a position and stand up for the profession that my colleagues and I work relentlessly to bring credibility and ethical practices to.
+In light of an article on TMZ.com, I found it hard not to take a position and stand up for the profession that my colleagues and I work relentlessly to bring credibility and ethical practices to.

 From TMZ; Old Trainer Gets the Boot Replaced By Uncertified Coach